zoundibona/kubesec_automation/README.md

 Up to now, we can see that kubesec has to be run manually before deploying to Kubernetes cluster.
 What if the Kube API server in charge of creating the POD was able to trigger an external application that would check the score of the manifest file ?
 If the returned score is below 0 the POD creation is rejected, otherwise it allows the POD to be created. <br>
-This is what we do will next.
+This is what we will do next.

 # WEBHOOK AND KUBESEC
 To solve the problem mentionned earlier, it is possisble to use a Webhook that will trigger the external application before creating or rejecting the POD.
 I have already written an article on Kubernetes Webhook, kindly refer to this article  https://github.com/zoundibona/K8sWebhook

-The Webhook that returns the kubesec score is written in Python Flask, I have used kubesec available at https://v2.kubesec.io/scan instead of running it locally. <br>
+The Webhook that returns the kubesec score is written in Python Flask, it is available in this git repository, I have used kubesec available at https://v2.kubesec.io/scan instead of running it locally. <br>
 The below command will send the request to kubesec to check the manifest file <br>

      curl -sSX POST --data-binary  @k8filename  https://v2.kubesec.io/scan